DecisionToolkit/dsntk-cosmos/README.md

 ### Create decision table for SLA

 The decision table for calculating SLA is presented below.
 The source is saved in file [sla.dtb](sla.dtb).
-This decision table is identical as one presented in Haarmann's work.
+This decision table is identical to the one presented in Haarmann's work.

 ```text
  ┌───────┐